 PLC’s 2025 Community Impact Report is now available.
 This report describes the inspiring work of PLC and the many volunteers supporting adult learners over the last year.

-The 2026 Tutor ConferenceEquity Through Literacy – will be held on Saturday, April 11, 2026.
+Join us at the 2026 Volunteer Tutor ConferenceEquity Through Literacy – on Saturday, April 11, 2026.

 This year we are going back to the PCC Rock Creek Campus.

-More details to come in Q1 2026 so stay tuned.
 We look forward to seeing you there!

 Stay Connected!